Plastiche/seattle-python-401n1/class-41/README.md

 In this class we'll give an overview of the different kinds of security threats.

-We'll examine how we can (ethically) probe for security weaknesses and (ideally) fix them.

 ## Learning Objectives

 ### Students will be able to